Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils Betting Trends

-- In 45 of 92 matches this season, Carolina and its opponent have combined to finish above 6 goals.
+- New Jersey has played 63 games this season with more than 6 goals.

-- In the 23 times this season the Hurricanes have been a moneyline favorite, they have gone 14-9 in those games.
+- In the 23 times this season the Hurricanes have been favored on the moneyline, they have gone 14-9 in those games.

-- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.
+- The Devils have claimed an upset victory in four of the eight games they have played as an underdog this season.

 Hurricanes Player Props